 It remains unclear how a person's choice quality in one financial domain is related to their choice quality in another.
 The correlation might be positive if a common factor explains behavior in multiple domains, which would make the costs of low choice quality greater than is otherwise recognized.
 It might be negative if people concentrate effort in one domain, leaving them less time or attention to make choices in another.
 Or, the choices might be independent.
-Understanding how choices are correlated-and what mechanisms drive behavior-is of both theoretical and policy interest.
-Doing so can help develop richer models of consumer decision-making, better assess the consequences of low choice quality, and inform choice architecture and policy design.
+Understanding whether choices are correlated-and what mechanisms might explain an observed correlation-is of both theoretical and policy interest.
+Doing so can help guide richer models of consumer decision-making, better assess the consequences of low choice quality, and inform choice architecture and policy design.
 Concerns about choice quality have become increasingly important as economic mobility has declined and inequality has risen.
-Lusardi, Michaud and Mitchell (2017) estimate that differences in financial sophistication account for 30-40 percent of U.S. wealth inequality.